Caster: Coding a Topology

 This glossary defines key terms and concepts used in the Caster application.

-Designer: a graphical user interface for creating and editing Terraform deployments through the use of modules.
+Designer: A graphical user interface for creating and editing Terraform deployments through the use of modules.

-Directory: the outline of a project and the modules it contains.
+Directory: The outline of a project and the modules it contains.

-File: text files to eventually put onto a file system and use with the Terraform command line tool.
+File: Text files to eventually put onto a file system and use with the Terraform command line tool.

-Host: consists of a name, datastore, and maximum number of virtual machines that it can support.
+Host: Consists of a name, datastore, and maximum number of virtual machines that it can support.

-Module: a container for multiple resources used together.
+Module: A container for multiple resources used together.
 Modules create lightweight abstractions, so you can describe your infrastructure in terms of its architecture, rather than directly in terms of physical objects.

-Project: a way to organize and categorize similar environments for multiple workspaces and directories within Caster.
+Project: A way to organize and categorize similar environments for multiple workspaces and directories within Caster.

-Terraform: an open-source Infrastructure-as-Code tool.
+Terraform: An open source Infrastructure-as-Code tool.

-Topology: the physical and logical arrangement of nodes and connections in a network.
+Topology: The physical and logical arrangement of nodes and connections in a network.

-Workspace: a specific instance of a deployed Terraform configuration.
+Workspace: A specific instance of a deployed Terraform configuration.